Clean Air Zone charges

 - Charges do not apply to Euro 6 diesel vehicles (roughly end of 2015 onwards).

 Charges apply 24 hours a day (midnight to midnight), seven days a week, 365 days a year.

 There is only one charge for entering the zone in each 24 hour period.

 We estimate over 71% of vehicles are already compliant and so only a minority of vehicles driving in the Clean Air Zone will be charged.
 In subsequent years this percentage will increase as more people take advantage of financial support to switch to a cleaner vehicle or different mode of transport.

 Use the government’s Clean Air Zone Checker to check if your vehicle will be charged to drive in Bristol’s Clean Air Zone.

 - LGVs £9

 - Buses £100

 - Motorcycles no charge

-If you live within the zone area and drive an older more polluting car you would only be charged if you made a journey.
+If you live within the zone area and drive an older more polluting car you will only be charged if you make a journey.